a-ads/blog/content/blog/10-terms-every-publisher-and-advertiser-should-know.md

 These are codes publishers integrate into apps and web pages to display ads to users to monetize their traffic.

 There are many different kinds of ad units, including banner ads, interstitial ads, rewarded video ads, offerwall ads, and playable ads.
 Each ad unit looks and behaves differently.
-At A-ADS, we offer banner ads only.
+At AADS, we offer banner ads only.

 ## 10. BANNER ADVERTISING

 Banner advertising refers to using a rectangular graphic display that stretches across the top, bottom, or sides of a web page to display ads to the webpage traffic.

 The banner advert can also be a text advert.
-At A-ADS, we have both features your advert can show as text and banner.
+At AADS, we have both features your advert can show as text and banner.

 Banner ads are image-based rather than text-based, and this is one of the most popular forms of online advertising, which is perceived to be attractive and more engaging.